d-exclaimation/pioneer/Documentation/guides/features/graphql-ide.md

 Pioneer will disable any GraphQL IDE automatically regardless of the specified parameter, if introspection is disabled, as GraphQL IDE relies on introspection to provide syntax highlighting.
 !!!

+!!!warning Scoped route
+Due to the limitation with `RoutesGroup`, Pioneer cannot infer the prefixed route when given a scoped `RoutesGroup`, and any GraphQL IDE hosted will not be able to find the correct endpoints.
+!!!

 ## GraphiQL

 GraphiQL is the official GraphQL IDE by the GraphQL Foundation.
 The current GraphiQL version has met feature parody with [GraphQL Playground](#graphql-playground).